mobialia/jmini3d/readme.md

 Generate Fonts from FNT files
 =============================

-Jmini3D can use bitmap fonts exported with BMfont http://www.angelcode.com/products/bmfont/.
-In the export options select "White text with alpha" and convert the fnt generated FNT file to a Java class:
+Jmini3D can use FNT bitmap fonts in text format exported with BMfont http://www.angelcode.com/products/bmfont/ or Littera (online, flash) http://kvazars.com/littera/.
+In BMFont export options select "White text with alpha".

+To convert the FNT file to a Java class:
 ```
 cd utils
 gradle jar